Vanint/SADE-AgnosticLT/README.md

     └── train_val2018
 ```

+### Txt files
-### We provide txt files for test-agnostic long-tailed recognition for ImageNet-LT, Places-LT and iNaturalist 2018.
+* We provide txt files for test-agnostic long-tailed recognition for ImageNet-LT, Places-LT and iNaturalist 2018.
 CIFAR-100 will be generated automatically with the code.
 ```
 data_txt
 ├── ImageNet_LT